sievericcardo/greenhousedt_frontend/README.md

-# GreenHouseDT Frontend
+# GreenhouseDT Frontend

-The frontend for the GreenHouseDT is a Flask application developed in Python to give the user a dashboard to present the changes that the Digital Twin can undergo, as well as the possibility to show the structural self-adaptation by updating the asset model.
+The frontend for the GreenhouseDT is a Flask application developed in Python to give the user a dashboard to present the changes that the Digital Twin can undergo, as well as the possibility to show the structural self-adaptation by updating the asset model.

 ## Installation